bowenbee/dexter/README.md

 1. An Office 365 License with PowerApps and SharePoint enabled
 2. Access to Power Apps as an **Environment Maker** in the target environment
 3. PowerShell Version 7 of Higher
-4. The **SharePoint PnP PowerShell** module installed, along with an authenticated connection (e.g., via `Connect-PnPOnline`) with appropriate Azure AD permissions to run the provisioning scripts (Needed for SharePoint List creation and data import from PokeAPI)
+4. The **SharePoint PnP PowerShell** module installed, along with an authenticated connection (e.g., via `Connect-PnPOnline`) with appropriate Azure AD permissions to run the provisioning scripts (Needed for SharePoint List creation and data import from PokeAPI).
+See [Register an Entra ID Application to use with PnP PowerShell](https://pnp.github.io/powershell/articles/registerapplication.html) for more information.
 5. **Edit access** to a target SharePoint site

 ## Setup Instructions

 ### 1. Provision the SharePoint Lists

-Go to the script [`sharepoint-provision/SharePointParams.ps1`](./sharepoint-provision/SharePointParams.ps1) and replace the SiteURL value with the site you want to use.
+In command line, cd into the folder [`sharepoint-provision`].
+Locate the script [`sharepoint-provision/SharePointParams.ps1`](./sharepoint-provision/SharePointParams.ps1) and replace the SiteURL variable with your site.
+Also, update the client id with your app registration authorized to use SharePoint.

 Next, run the [`sharepoint-provision/CreateLists.ps1`](./sharepoint-provision/CreateLists.ps1)